deccico/adrian2045.com/content/post/introduction-to-ci.md

 ## Production.
 Make the integration and tests in a production clone

 It is highly desirable to try clone every aspect of production in our CI Server.
-This is to help preventing failures when we execute our tests.
+This is necessary in order to avoid false positives or negatives when we execute our tests.

 # Benefits